 Location: DPW, 16A Perry Way Hours: 8:00 am – 12:00 pm

 Batteries Chemicals Computer Monitors Gasoline Insecticides

 Proof of residency is required.
 Fees apply for all materials.

 For more information call our Recycling Department at 978-499-0413.

 Trash & Recycling Reminders

 Trash is collected once a week.
 Recyclables are picked up every other week.
 See Recycling A & B week street listing here.
-The 6 observed holidays in 2018-2019 are Independence Day, Labor Day, Thanksgiving Day, Christmas Day, New Years Day and Memorial Day.
+The 5 observed holidays in 2020-2021 are Labor Day, Thanksgiving Day, Christmas Day, New Years Day and Memorial Day.
 (See holiday schedule here.)

 Your curbside trash pickup will remain on the same day until further notice.
 Each residence is limited to THREE 35-GALLON BARRELS OR FIVE BAGS per week.
 No more than 50 lbs per barrel or bag.
 Fines will be charged for over limit fees.
 Remember the best way to keep the City’s costs down is to RECYCLE!